Legend: Related concepts

 Hippolyte Delehaye distinguished legend from myth: "The legend, on the other hand, has, of necessity, some historical or topographical connection.
 It refers imaginary events to some real personage, or it localizes romantic stories in some definite spot."

 From the moment a legend is retold as fiction, its authentic legendary qualities begin to fade and recede: in The Legend of Sleepy Hollow, Washington Irving transformed a local Hudson River Valley legend into a literary anecdote with "Gothic" overtones, which actually tended to diminish its character as genuine legend.

 Stories that exceed the boundaries of "realism" are called "fables".
-For example, the talking animal formula of Aesop identifies his brief stories as fables, not legends.
+For example, the talking animal formula of Aesop identifies his brief stories as fables and not legends.
 The parable of the Prodigal Son would be a legend if it were told as having actually happened to a specific son of a historical father.
 If it included a donkey that gave sage advice to the Prodigal Son it would be a fable.

 Legend may be transmitted orally, passed on person-to-person, or, in the original sense, through written text.
 Jacobus de Voragine's Legenda Aurea or "The Golden Legend" comprises a series of vitae or instructive biographical narratives, tied to the liturgical calendar of the Roman Catholic Church.
 They are presented as lives of the saints, but the profusion of miraculous happenings and above all their uncritical context are characteristics of hagiography.
 The Legenda was intended to inspire extemporized homilies and sermons appropriate to the saint of the day.